Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ### function `earn()`

-Transfers the profits earned from the yield generating activities of the Strategy to the Vault.
+Transfers the profits earned from the yield generating activities of the Strategy to the YeeldBox.
 Takes an address of a token to withdraw and an amount.

 {% tabs %}
 {% tab title="Solidity" %}